bertbesser/dvc-deps-management/blog-article.md

 As for the original walkthrough, [the GitHub repository](https://github.com/bbesser/dvc-deps-management) for the post you are reading now provides a readily usable working environment.
 In this environment, you can interactively create the playground number classifier project (or let a script perform all actions for you).
 Compared to the original walkthrough, the following extensions were implemented.
-First, the playground project is pushed to GitHub such that it can easily be referenced as a DVC-dependency.
+First, the playground project is pushed to GitHub such that it can easily be referenced as a DVC dependency.
 Secondly, the playground's DVC cache is now pushed to a remote in an Amazon S3 bucket, such that binary data (e.g. trained models) can also be accessed from the internet.

 To prepare the working environment (see the following code block), clone [the GitHub repository](https://github.com/bbesser/dvc-deps-management), change into the cloned directory, and start the working environment using `./start_environment.sh bash`.